puppetlabs/puppetdb/documentation/api/query/v4/upgrading-from-v3.markdown

 #### /pdb/meta/v1/version (formerly /v3/version)
-* (3.0) The version endpoint has been split from the query service and mounted at "pdb/meta/v1/version"
+* (3.0) The version endpoint has been split from the query service and mounted at `pdb/meta/v1/version`.

 #### /pdb/meta/v1/server-time (formerly /v3/server-time)
-* (3.0) The server-time endpoint has been split from the query service and mounted at "pdb/meta/v1/server-time"
+* (3.0) The server-time endpoint has been split from the query service and mounted at `pdb/meta/v1/server-time`.

 ### New API features

 #### New endpoints

 * (2.2.0) `/pdb/query/v4/factsets` This endpoint returns a key-value
   hash for each certname.
-For more information see the [/pdb/query/v4/factsets documentation](https://docs.puppetlabs.com/puppetdb/master/api/query/v4/factsets.html#response-format).
+For more information, see the [/pdb/query/v4/factsets documentation](https://docs.puppetlabs.com/puppetdb/master/api/query/v4/factsets.html#response-format).

 * (2.2.0) `/pdb/query/v4/fact-paths` This endpoint is similar to the
   existing fact-names endpoint in that one expected use is GUI autocompletion.
-For more information see the [/pdb/query/v4/fact-paths documentation](https://docs.puppetlabs.com/puppetdb/master/api/query/v4/fact-paths.html).
+For more information, see the [/pdb/query/v4/fact-paths documentation](https://docs.puppetlabs.com/puppetdb/master/api/query/v4/fact-paths.html).

 * (2.2.0) `/pdb/query/v4/fact-contents` This endpoint allows
   fine-grained querying of structured facts.
-For more information see the [/pdb/query/v4/fact-contents documentation](https://docs.puppetlabs.com/puppetdb/master/api/query/v4/fact-contents.html).
+For more information, see the [/pdb/query/v4/fact-contents documentation](https://docs.puppetlabs.com/puppetdb/master/api/query/v4/fact-contents.html).

 * (3.0) `/pdb/query/v4/edges` This endpoint allows querying edges
   inside a catalog.
-For more information see the [/pdb/query/v4/edges documentation](./edges.html)
+For more information, see the [/pdb/query/v4/edges documentation](./edges.html)

 * (3.0) `/pdb/query/v4/reports/<hash>/events` This convenience